KevinShook/LowerSmokyRiverModelScripts/README.md

 AT = air temperature at 2m,
 PR = surface precipitation,
 RH = relative humidity at 2m,
-U  = easting wind speed at 10m,
+U  = westing wind speed at 10m,
-V =  northing wind speed at 10m.
+V =  southing wind speed at 10m.

 * get_X_forecast.sh  Downloads the NAEFS ensemble forecast grib files from http://dd.weatheroffice.gc.ca/ensemble/naefs/grib2/raw and processes the output to produce a WISKI compliant time series for a single variable type at each of the specified locations.
 Note that these files take a VERY long time to execute.
 The original forecasts have a spatial resolution of 0.5 x 0.5 degrees which is quite coarse, and a temporal resolution of 6 hours.
 However these forecasts are for 384 hours (16 days) into the future.